Dessine-Moi-un-Alpaga/website/README.md

 Replacing those with a few lines of custom code cut the resulting binary's size in half (from ~120MB to ~60MB).

-It also initially used the full `logback-class` Slf4j implementation, which is definitely overkill for a twelve-factor app that simply needs to output messages to the console.
-Swapping this out in favor of `slf4j-simple` netted in a gain of an additional ...MB.
+It also initially used the full `logback-classic` Slf4j implementation, which is definitely overkill for a twelve-factor app that simply needs to output messages to the console.
+Swapping it out in favor of `slf4j-simple` allowed me to gain a few extra megabytes.